 Any of these activities are great for circle time in the home or in a classroom.

 We all know the game “Simon Says”.
 Add a musical twist to the game by putting on some music and using some fun gross motor verbs.

-You can even make some verb command cards to draw out of a hat.
+You can even use action verb flashcards and draw them out of a hat.

-For a no-competition version, simply keep the number of chairs equal to the number of children.
-It’s still tons of fun!
+For a non-competition version, simply keep the number of chairs equal to the number of children.
+It's still tons of fun!